deanna-stover/jekyll-course-site/Readme.md

 ## Editing the Schedule

-The only file you need to actually edit is `_data/schedule.yml`.
-It contains all of the information for the schedule grid and has comments explaining how to use it.
+Schedule information is defined in  `_data/schedule.yml`.
+Changing this file will update the schedule grid on your site.

 ### YAML Contents